OctopusDeploy/OctoProduct/chapter1.md

 So from the point of view of Octopus, package versions and Docker tags are the same thing.
 :::

 The fact that we select the package versions when a release is created is significant.
-It means that the deployment process can remain unchanged as new packages are releases.
+It means that the deployment process can remain unchanged as new packages are published.
 This is an example of how Octopus builds repeatable deployments into the core of the product.

 Click the **SAVE** button to create the release.